By Janice Francisco, CEO, Principal Innovation Consultant, Facilitator and Coach, BridgePoint Effect

 "An idea is our imagination's way of responding to a gap.
 A gap might be created by a question that doesn't have an answer or a problem that doesn't have a solution.
 We bridge the gap by forming a new association or connection.
 That's an idea.

 People often confuse ideas with solutions.
-In my opinion, a solution is an idea that has already undergone the process of being evaluated, refined, and developed so you're very close to bringing it to the world.
+A solution is an idea that has already undergone the process of being evaluated, refined, and developed, so you're very close to bringing it to the world.
 An idea, by contrast, is closer to the wellspring of imagination.
 In the overall process, it is closer to the initial insight – the 'aha' moment."

 Now, what comes to mind when you hear the word innovative?

 And finally - what about when you hear the phrase "innovative ideas"?

 Innovative ideas are new, different, original, and valuable in some way.

 If ideas are truly innovative, they're likely to make you feel a little uncomfortable because they step outside the boundaries of what you're used to – they might even feel risky.

 This cartoon brilliantly reflects what typically happens with ideas in organizations that focus on getting ideas without a deliberate process also to develop them.
 When ideas are quickly judged and dismissed, the opportunity to develop them is lost.

 We teach people how to develop innovative ideas and how to run productive brainstorming sessions.
 When I describe the process of generating and developing ideas, I like to use the analogy that ideas are raw materials: they're like trees in a forest.
 If you're in the business of building wooden furniture, having an abundance of trees available to you is excellent.
 However, those trees aren't much good to you sitting in the forest.
 You need to get them through a manufacturing process to be able to use them.
 Similarly, raw ideas need to go through a development process before they can be useful in your business.